Kalyanesree/Module-5/Multilevel_Inheritence.md

-# Multilevel Inheritance Example in Python
+# EX 5 (D) Multilevel Inheritance Example in Python

 This Python project demonstrates the concept of **Multilevel Inheritance** to collect and display the **name**, **age**, and **location** of a person.